-The Committee Chair nominates individuals for committee membership.
+The Committee Chair nominates appoints individuals for committee membership.
+The RESNET Board of Directors retains the right to revoke individual committee membership.
 Appointment of the committee member requires majority approval of the Board.

 201.2.4 Sub-Committees

 Sub-committees may be formed to complete specific tasks.
 The chair of the Training and Education Committee appoints the sub-committee chairs.
 Sub-committee chairs and members need not be members of the Committee.